 (It’s true.
 Garden club is a dirty business.)

-Dee, having spent half her life in the funeral business and all, ain’t scared of much.
+Having spent half her life in the funeral business, Dee is not scared of much.
 Normally, she has an answer for everything.
 But as she stood there, getting positively clobbered by a very big man who’d been robbed of his pansies, I could see she was shaken.

 “I–” she began.
 “I don’t know anything about your missing pansies.”